m4xshen/m4xshen.dev/src/content/blog/promote-open-source-project.md

 <blockquote class="reddit-embed-bq" style="height:500px" data-embed-theme="dark" data-embed-showedits="false" data-embed-created="2024-06-07T07:16:09.555Z" data-embed-height="566"><a href="https://www.reddit.com/r/neovim/comments/14jferq/hardtimenvim_a_neovim_plugin_helping_you/">hardtime.nvim - A Neovim plugin helping you establish good command workflow and habit</a><br> by<a href="https://www.reddit.com/user/m4xshen/">u/m4xshen</a> in<a href="https://www.reddit.com/r/neovim/">neovim</a></blockquote><script async="" src="https://embed.reddit.com/widgets.js" charset="UTF-8"></script>

+Here are 3 things I always do when sharing project on Reddit:

-When it comes to sharing on social media, it is crucial to provide a visual element.
-People are more likely to click on a post with a GIF or image than a plain text post.
+- Post with GIF or image.
+People are more likely to click on a post like this than a plain text post.
+- Post at the user-active time.
+I use website like [SocialRise](https://social-rise.com/subreddit-analysis) to search the best post time of a specific subreddit.

-For the detail explanation of your project, you can post it in the comment section:
+- Post the detail explanation of your project as a comment to provide more information:

 <blockquote class="reddit-embed-bq" data-embed-theme="dark" data-embed-showedits="false" data-embed-created="2024-06-07T07:20:08.959Z" data-embed-height="641"><a href="https://www.reddit.com/r/neovim/comments/14jferq/comment/jpkuvyz/">Comment</a><br> by<a href="https://www.reddit.com/user/m4xshen/">u/m4xshen</a> from discussion<a href="https://www.reddit.com/r/neovim/comments/14jferq/hardtimenvim_a_neovim_plugin_helping_you/"><no value=""></no></a><br> in<a href="https://www.reddit.com/r/neovim/">neovim</a></blockquote><script async="" src="https://embed.reddit.com/widgets.js" charset="UTF-8"></script>